 - Interval for rest and meals

-- Prohibition of employment of children
+- Prohibition ofthe employment of children

-- Employment of young person or women
+- Employment of young people or women

 - Opening and closing hours